AwaisSDev/PULSE/README.md

 ---

-HAADS is an investigational patient monitoring system for clinical research.
+PULSE is an investigational patient monitoring system for clinical research.
 It is designed to augment - not replace - routine nursing assessment and clinical judgment.
 Deployment on patients requires institutional ethics approval, informed consent, and physician oversight per local regulatory guidelines (DRAP, Pakistan).
 This repository documents the engineering and research methodology only.